LeDDGroup/scroll-utility/README.md

 `element`: if specify will scroll to the element.

 `percent`:
-- will set the scroll in a percent relative the it height.
+- will set the scroll in a percent relative to its height.
 - if an `element` is specified it will scroll to the element an position it in a percent relative to the window.

 `cb`: a callback after the scroll ends.
 Generally used with a `duration`.